-Payables to the pension plan: At June 30, 2023, there was a total payable to CERS of \$20,374, which includes pension and OPEB contributions.
+Payables to the pension plan: At June 30, 2023, there were no payables to CERS.

-(6) OTHER POSTEMPLOYMENT BENEFIT ("OPEB") PLANS
+(9) OTHER POSTEMPLOYMENT BENEFIT ("OPEB") PLANS

 Kentucky Teachers Retirement System OPEB Plans

 Teaching-certified employees of the District are provided OPEBs through the Teachers' Retirement System of the State of Kentucky (TRS)-a cost-sharing multiple-employer defined benefit OPEB plan with a special funding situation established to provide retirement annuity plan coverage for local school districts and other public educational agencies in the state.
 TRS was created by the 1938 General Assembly and is governed by Chapter 161 Section 220 through Chapter 161 Section 990 of the Kentucky Revised Statutes (KRS).
 TRS is a blended component unit of the Commonwealth of Kentucky and therefore is included in the Commonwealth's financial statements.
 TRS issues a publicly available financial report that can be obtained at https://trs.ky.gov/financial-reports-information.